tablexi/ai_code_assistants/README.md

 7. If I say that it is, check off that step in the TODO list and ask me if I want to commit the changes to git.
 8. Ask me if I want to proceed to the next step.
 ```

+### 8. Capture repeated workflows in instructions

+Typing in this prompt each time is a pain, so why don't we just save it in **docs/prompts** and use it as context?
+Well that's certainly an option and it would work.
+However, there is a built in way in Copilot that let's us do this and even specify when this particular set of instructions should be included in the prompt.
+This feature _just_ got introduced recently though and a little flakey right now.
+Cursor was the first tool (as far as I'm aware) that introduced this feature.
+They call them **rules** and they are much more reliable that Copilot's current implementation (for me at least), which are called **instructions**.